JordanFrecon/jordanfrecon.github.io/_posts/2020-09-10-forward-backward-bregman.md

 - $$\mu\phi-f$$ is convex on $$\mathrm{int}\,\mathrm{dom}\,\phi$$
 - \\((\forall x\in\mathrm{dom}\,\phi,z\in\mathrm{int}\,\mathrm{dom}\,\phi)\quad f(x) \leq f(z) + \nabla f(z)^\top(x-z) + \mu D_\phi(x,z)\\)" %}

 > Actually, there are many equivalent formulations.
-The reader in invited to report to (Bolte, Proposition 1).
+The reader in invited to report to {% include cite.html id="2017_Bauschke_H_j-mor_dlblgc"%}

 The former condition is useful in practice in order to find the constant $$\mu>0$$ while the latter permits to implement a majorization-minimization (MM) algorithm.
 The underlying idea behind the MM algorithm is to convert a hard optimization problem into a sequence of simpler ones.
 Its principle relies on iteratively minimizing a majorizing surrogate $$\mathcal{L}_k$$ of the objective function $$\mathcal{L}$$.
 The prototypal algorithm is the following.